 - b.
-Beef, Dairy and Animals of the World will be hauled in, and vet checked between 11:00am and 6:00pm.
+Beef, Dairy and Animals of the World will be hauled in, and vet checked between 11:00am and 1:45pm.
 Vehicles hauling in these animals will turn right just before reaching the Beef and Dairy Barn and proceed toward the scales (behind the northeast ends of the barns).
 Animals will be vet checked and enter barns from this location.
-Vehicles will exit behind the barns, through the blue gate. - c.
-Rabbits, Poultry and Goats will also be hauled in and vet checked between the hours of 11:00am and 6:00pm.
+Vehicles will exit behind the barns, through the blue gate.
+Beef, Dairy and Animals of the World Livestock may also be vet checked between 5:15pm and 6:00pm. - c.
+Rabbits, Poultry and Goats will also be hauled in and vet checked between the hours of 11:00am and 1:45pm.
 However, vehicles hauling in these animals will continue just past the northeast corner of the Beef and Dairy Barn and will stop just in front of the location of the Monte Farm and Home booth, where vet check for these animals will take place.
 Please do not block entry to the area behind the barns where vehicles will turn into the scale area.
 At completion of vet check, these vehicles will continue just past the Beef and Dairy Barn, turn right at the southwest corner of that barn and proceed to unload at Goat Alley or the Rabbit/Poultry Barn.
 Please pull off to the side of the roadway.
-After unloading, these vehicles will also exit through the blue gate. - d.
-Equine will begin haul-in and vet check beginning at 2:00pm, through no later than 6:00pm.
+After unloading, these vehicles will also exit through the blue gate.
+Rabbits, Poultry and Goats my also be vet checked between 5:15pm and 6:00pm - d.
+Equine will begin haul-in and vet check beginning at 2:00pm, through no later than 5:00pm.
 All vehicles hauling in Equine will enter the Fairgrounds using Pit Road.
 They will proceed down Pit Road to the Vet Check Station that will be located in the grass area of C Lot, just prior to reaching the Ortquist Barn.
-After Equine vet checks, unloading and stalling are completed, exhibitors will park horse trailers in the designated, graveled area of E Lot only. - c.
-All Open Class Livestock/Animal Exhibitors must haul-in and complete the vet check process between the hours of 8:00am and 5:00pm. - c.
-Anyone exhibiting in more than one livestock barn is encouraged to begin bringing their animals as close to 11:00pm, as possible, in order to help keep the lines down, as much as possible. - c.
+After Equine vet checks, unloading and stalling are completed, exhibitors will park horse trailers in the designated, graveled area of E Lot only.

+- c.
+All Open Class Livestock/Animal Exhibitors must haul-in and complete the vet check process between the hours of 8:00am and 1:45pm, or 5:15pm and 6:00pm. - c.
+Anyone exhibiting in more than one livestock barn is encouraged to begin bringing their animals as close to 11:00am, as possible, in order to help keep the line lengths down. - c.
 Livestock/Animals should be in barns by 7:00pm.
-The Livestock Meeting will start at 7:15pm at the Monte Farm and Home Livestock Arena.

-- d.
-Dogs will be vet checked at the Borden Seabert Building at 8:00am, on Wednesday, August 2nd. - e.
-Cats will be vet checked at the Borden Seabert Building at 8:00am, on Friday, August 4th. - f.
+The Livestock Meeting will start at 7:15pm at the Monte Farm and Home Livestock Arena. - d.
+Dogs will be vet checked at the Borden Seabert Building at 8:00am, on Wednesday, July 31st. - e.
+Cats will be vet checked at the Borden Seabert Building at 8:00am, on Friday, August 2nd. - f.
 Open Class Horse will arrive on Saturday morning at 8:00am near the Ortquist Barn.